comp-well-org/fair-tab-diffusion/readme.md

 ## To do

-Avoid repeatition:
+Avoid repeatition to improve the code quality:

 - [ ] Replace `exp_config['home']` by importing `EXPS_PATH` from `constant.py` in all running scripts
 - [ ] Replace `data_config['path']` by importing `DB_PATH` from `constant.py` in all running scripts
 - [ ] Delete home of experiments and path of datasets in all `config.toml` files
-- [ ] (Optional) Add a new argument `--method` to optimization scripts and merge all optimization scripts into one
+- [ ] Add a new argument `--method` to optimization scripts and merge all optimization scripts into one
+- [ ] Find commonly used functions in all running scripts and move them to `utils.py`

 ## Benchmarks